luc-github/esp3d.io/src/content/esp3d-tft/v1.x/documentation/faq.md

 ```

 Then flash the board, you can reverse the change in SDK config file after as it won't take in account anymore because the change is only allowed once.
-On [Panlee](/esp3d-tft/v1.x/hardware/panlee/) and [HMI S3](/esp3d-tft/v1.x/hardware/hmis3/) the pin that trigger the bootloader repport is the GPIO 46 and it is low at boot.
+On [Panlee](/esp3d-tft/v1.x/hardware/panlee/) and [HMI S3](/esp3d-tft/v1.x/hardware/hmis3/) the pin that trigger the bootloader report is the GPIO 46 and it is low at boot.